by David M. Petersen

 So, regarding the statement: “The fact that the past takes no definite form means that observations you make on a system in the present affect its past,” I want to point out that the past does not have to be indefinite for observations in the present to affect the past.
 In a four dimensional universe where the past, present and future are simultaneous, observations in the present would also affect the past, because the two are simultaneous.
 So, “[Regarding Wheeler’s experiment] The choice whether to take one or both paths in this case would have been made billions of years ago, before the earth or perhaps even our sun was formed, and yet with our observation in the laboratory we will be affecting that choice.”
 The past, present and future are simultaneous not indefinite relative to the present, as previously discussed, so for me this thought experiment only proves that the universe is a four dimensional object with a definite past, present and future.

-My main problem with an indefinite past is that as a philosopher meaning is very important to me, and if the past is indefinite, all meaning is lost.
-This is because meaning is connected to our simultaneous past, present and future, and eternity.
-Not only is our universe a simultaneous interactive event (object), but it is an eternal simultaneous interactive event.
-Meaningful actions hang in eternity and are like beacons for us, showing us behavior to aspire to, and making us proud to be human.
-In fact, I think that the real purpose of this whole universal system is to preserve meaning and ultimately to become completely conscious.
+My main problem with an indefinite past as described by Hawking is that as a philosopher meaning is very important to me, and if the past is indefinite in the way he describes, all meaning for us is lost.
+This is because meaning for us is connected to our simultaneous past, present and future, and eternity.
+I believe that not only is our universe a simultaneous interactive group of events, but it is also an eternal group of events.
+The interesting thing that I see is that, just as there is a duality (waves/particles) at the quantum level of our universe, there is one at the other "end," ie, the duality of the universe being a simultaneous interactive group of events as well as an eternal static entity at the same time.
+Eternity is what really gives weight to our actions good or bad.
+Consequently, meaningful actions hang in eternity and are like beacons for us, showing us behavior to aspire to, and making us proud to be human.
+In fact, I think that the real purpose of this whole universal system is to preserve meaning and for the universe ultimately to become completely conscious.

 So, moving on, responding to the quote: “We will see that, like a particle, the universe doesn’t have just a single history, but every possible history, each with its own probability” I have to say that this “many worlds hypothesis” or many histories hypothesis that this statement is referring to involves ridiculous complexity.
 Frankly I find it messy and ugly.
 The universe is much more beautiful and coherently designed than that!
 People will say that this is merely an aesthetic argument, but aesthetic arguments hold more weight than people think when you look at the beauty of the total system.
 One of the most beautiful aspects of our universal energy system is that it is becoming more conscious and also preserving meaning forever.